 Is there a cost?

-No. There is no cost to register and there is no cost to switch.
+There's no cost to register and there is no cost to switch.

 Who is it for?